gvwilson/fiction/santas/index.md

 A chill ran up his spine.
 A flying saucer was moored against the side of the factory, bobbing gently up and down in the Arctic breeze.
-It was almost as large as the zeppelin he had so recently escaped from, and its silver underbelly was scratched and scraped from heavy use.
+It was almost as large as the airship he had so recently escaped from, and its silver underbelly was scratched and scraped from heavy use.

 "It's not exactly traditional,"